Hugh Evans III from Partners Trust to Pacific Union International & the Nation’s Fifth-Largest Brokerage by Sales Volume

 “It gives me a lot of confidence knowing how to talk to clients from the beginning to the end of the transaction,” he explains.

-It’s this acumen, crossed with Evans’ approachable, consultative nature that has earned the trust of a stable of particularly well-heeled clientele.
+It’s this acumen, crossed with Hugh Evans III’s approachable, consultative nature that has earned the trust of a stable of, particularly well-heeled clientele.

 “The quickest way to get somebody’s trust is to tell them why they shouldn’t buy something,” he advises.
 “If I don’t believe in it and I think there’s a problem with it, I’m going to tell them.”